Stapleford Granary’s new artist-led digital programme

 We are interested in provocations, entertainments and talking points.
 We would like to shine a light on lesser-known artistic voices, fascinating stories and find new contexts to present more familiar works and names.
 We like the notion of breathing fresh new life into conventions and encouraging the exchange of ideas.

 We see this project as a timely and important way of initiating and developing relationships with artists, offering them a platform whilst investing in their work.
 Mutual benefits include establishing collaborations which may lead to future live events or co-creations and developing wider audiences for artists and for the Granary.
-In order to create a diverse and multi-cultural programme, we especially welcome ideas from artists of colour and disabled artists.

 Questions & Answers